A Small Symposium on “Effective Reading and Writing Instruction: Supporting Critical Thinking”

 Sponsored by the Athens Journal of Education

-The Education Unit of ATINER will hold a Stream on “Strategy Instruction in Writing: Instruction, Motivation, and Professional Development”, 20-23 May 2019, Athens, Greece as part of the 21st Annual International Conference on Education sponsored by the Athens Journal of Education.
+The Education Unit of ATINER will hold a Small Symposium on “Effective Reading and Writing Instruction: Supporting Critical Thinking”, 18-21 May 2020, Athens, Greece as part of the 22nd Annual International Conference on Education sponsored by the Athens Journal of Education.

-The purpose of the panel is to discuss research findings of intervention studies that address strategy instruction in writing with students in grades K-12 or adolescents (e.g., Community college students).
-The panel will also address motivation and professional development as this relates to strategy instruction.
+The purpose of the panel is to discuss research findings of intervention studies that address reading and/or writing instruction and examine their effects on writing, reading, motivation, as well as in the disciplines.
+The panel will also examine teachers’ knowledge and professional development as this relates to reading and writing instruction.
 Research implications and implications for practice will be further discussed.

 Special arrangements will be made with a local hotel for a limited number of rooms at a special conference rate.
 In addition, a number of special events will be organized: A pragmatic symposium (as organized in Ancient Athens but fine tuned to synchronous ethics), a special one-day educational island tour, a Mycanae and island of Poros visit, an Athens educational walking tour, an one-day visit to Delphi and an ancient Corinth and Cape Sounion visit.
 Details of the social program are available here.